SteeltoeOSS/Documentation/docs/docs/v4/security/certificate.md

 > [!NOTE]
 > This step is required only for applications that are sending certificate-authorized requests.

-For applications that need to send identity certificates in outgoing requests, Steeltoe provides a smooth experience through an extension method on `IHttpClientBuilder` called `AddAppInstanceIdentityCertificate`.
+For applications that need to send identity certificates in outgoing requests, Steeltoe provides a smooth experience through an extension method on `IHttpClientBuilder` called `AddAppInstanceIdentityCertificateForMutualTls`.
-This method invokes code that handles loading certificates from paths defined in the application's configuration, monitors those file paths and their content for changes, and places the certificate in an HTTP header named `X-Client-Cert` on all outbound requests.
+This method invokes code that handles loading certificates from paths defined in the application's configuration, monitors those file paths and their content for changes, and attaches the certificate to outbound requests using a real mutual TLS handshake.

 > [!TIP]
 > For more information about `IHttpClientFactory`, see the [Microsoft documentation](https://learn.microsoft.com/aspnet/core/fundamentals/http-requests).